The Bay of Islands, on New Zealand’s North Island, is beloved for boating. Photo: Rua Moana

 Auckland International Airport is not physically attached to Auckland Domestic Airport, which makes connecting flights a bit of a headache.
 While most airlines allow you to book flights with as little as one hour between them, this is almost impossible to make!
 Two hours is a realistic minimum connection time.
 For the smoothest logistics, Sarah can arrange for someone to meet you at the plane and for a private car to take you between terminals.

-If your U.S.-Australia flights have you changing planes in Auckland, you’ll need to apply for an NZeTa (an Electronic Travel Authority) before you fly.
+If your U.S.-Australia flights have you changing planes in Auckland, you’ll need to apply for an NZeTA before you fly.
+(Downloading the NZeTA app will save you time and money.)

-Do not bring honey or any fresh produce into New Zealand.
-The country’s unique ecosystem is fiercely protected by its border controllers, who will readily fine anyone bringing in such products.
+Do not bring honey or any fresh produce into New Zealand or Australia.
+The countries’ unique ecosystems are fiercely protected by their border controllers, who will readily fine anyone bringing in such products.

-Tipping is not expected in New Zealand or Australia, and is entirely discretionary as an appreciation of good service.
-All employees are paid full wages and therefore do not depend on gratuities for their income.
-However, a tip in the vicinity of 10% in recognition of excellent service has become the custom in cafés and restaurants.
+Waitstaff in New Zealand and Australia are not dependent on gratuities for their income.
+Tipping is entirely discretionary as an appreciation of good service.
+A tip in the vicinity of 10% in recognition of excellent service has become the custom in cafés and restaurants.
+Taxi drivers and hotel porters appreciate a small tip, but no more than a dollar or two is expected.

 Sunglasses and a hat.
 The sun is strong and the air particularly clear, so these two items are essential year-round.

 Think in layers.
-The weather can change from sunny and hot to cool in a matter of hours, whether you are traveling in summer or winter.
+Particularly in New Zealand and Australia’s southern regions, the weather can change from sunny and hot to cool in a matter of hours, whether you are traveling in summer or winter.